-If the idea of filing bankruptcy is new to you, a lawyer’s personalized advice can get you past popular misconceptions such as:
+If the idea of filing for bankruptcy is new to you, a lawyer’s personalized advice can get you past popular misconceptions such as:

-Myth #2: A bankruptcy will leave a black mark on a person’s credit, making life more difficult for a long time — In fact, racking up financial obligations that you cannot repay is very detrimental to your credit rating.
+Myth #2: A bankruptcy will leave a black mark on a person’s credit, making life more difficult for a long time – In fact, racking up financial obligations that you cannot repay is very detrimental to your credit rating.
 Filing bankruptcy gives you the chance for a fresh start.
-It is true that your credit record will show that you filed bankruptcy; but it will also show that you have no remaining debts after your discharge.
+It is true that your credit record will show that you filed for bankruptcy, but it will also show that you have no remaining debts after your discharge.

 Consult With Me, A Brownsville Bankruptcy Law Attorney, At No Charges

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.